ETFs see highest quarterly flows on record

 Vanguard UCITS ETF net flows: Month to date ($ million)

-The Vanguard UCITS ETF range captured net inflows of $4.3 billion in April, with the majority of ETFs in the range recording positive flows.
-Inflows were split between Vanguard’s equity UCITS ETF range ($4.3 billion) and multi-asset UCITS ETF range ($32 million), while the fixed income UCITS ETF range saw mild net outflows (-$17 million).
+The Vanguard UCITS ETF range captured net inflows of $6.2 billion in June, with the majority recording positive flows.
+Inflows came mainly from Vanguard’s equity ETF range ($4.4 billion) and the fixed income ETF range ($1.6 billion).
+The multi-asset ETF range ($122 million) and cash ETF range ($52 million) also saw net inflows.

 Important risk information